simplex-chat/simplex-chat/docs/guide/secret-groups.md

 #### To add a welcome message:

-1. Click or tap on a group chat.
+1. Tap or click on a group chat.
-2. Click or tap on your group's name at the top of the screen.
+2. Tap or click on your group's name at the top of the screen.
-3. Click or tap **Add welcome message**.
+3. Tap or click **Add welcome message**.
 4. Compose your welcome message.
-5. Click or tap **Save and update group profile**.
+5. Tap or click **Save and update group profile**.

 ### Setting group preferences